Materials-Consortia/OPTIMADE/optimade.rst

 In a comparison with a timestamp property, a string token represents a timestamp value that would result from parsing the string according to RFC 3339 Internet Date/Time Format.
 Interpretation failures MUST be reported with error :http-error:`400 Bad Request`.

-Namespace providers MAY introduce custom types, representing them with string lexical tokens both in filters and responses.
+Namespace providers MAY introduce namespace-specific data types, representing them with string lexical tokens both in filters and responses.
 It is up to the providers to decide which comparison operators to support and how the comparisons should be performed.
 For example, a provider that introduces a set-valued property :property:`_exmpl_set`, may decide to override the :val:`CONTAINS` operator so that :filter:`identifier CONTAINS set` is true when :val:`set` is a subset of a property.